abraunegg/onedrive/docs/webhooks.md

 ```
 The configuration above will:
 * Create an endpoint listener at `https://<your.fully.qualified.domain.name>/webhooks/onedrive`
-* Secure this endpoint to only allow Microsoft 365 address space to communicate with this enpoint
+* Proxy the received traffic at this listener to the local listener TCP port

 > [!TIP]
 > Save this file in the nginx configuration directory similar to the following path: `/etc/nginx/conf.d/onedrive_webhook.conf`.
 This will help keep all your configurations organised.